jeadedieu/Road-Safety-Rwanda-Project/README.md

 > - **OLS Regression & Hypothesis Testing** to assess statistical significance.
 > - **GIS Dashboard** to visualize demographic changes and mortality in real time.

-## How to Cite
-If you use or build upon this work, please cite it as: